codyhsu/excel_vba_email/README.md

 * Try not to change the column sequence to avoid crash
 * Make sure text are all in the „“, spelling is correct including upper/lower case, space etc.,

-Make it Happen, assign it a button:)
+Make it Happen, assign it to a button:)
 1. Go to Insert > Shapes (choose a shape).
 2. Draw the button on your sheet.
 3. Right-click the button and select Assign Macro.